michellekim2/michellekim2.github.io/_projects/1_project.md

 importance: 1
 category: work
 ---
-NOTE: I deleted the title
 Webscraper using beautifulsoup library to input text from html articles.
-Splits into words and counts each instance of a unique word.
+Splits text read into words and counts each instance of a unique word.

-Purpose: create a 2 hour deliverable using the beautifulsoup library
+Purpose: create a 2 hour deliverable using the beautifulsoup library.
+Get familiar with beautifulsoup.

 Suggested future improvements : use tokenizer, use NLP libraries to perform tasks on inputted texts, update to be able to read non-HTML articles to be read